F5Networks/f5-aws-cloudformation-v2/examples/autoscale/payg/README.md

     - */var/log/cloud/bigipRuntimeInit.log*: This file contains events logged by the f5-bigip-runtime-init onboarding utility.
 If the configuration is invalid causing onboarding to fail, you will see those events logged here.
 If deployment is successful, you will see an event with the body "All operations completed successfully".
   - Automation Tool Chain Logs:
     - */var/log/restnoded/restnoded.log*: This file contains events logged by the F5 Automation Toolchain components.
 If an Automation Toolchain declaration fails to deploy, you will see more details for those events logged here.
-- *GENERAL LOG TIP*: Search most critical error level errors first (ex. egrep -i err /var/log/<Logname>).
+- *GENERAL LOG TIP*: Search most critical error level errors first (for example, egrep -i err /var/log/<Logname>).

-If you are unable to login to the BIG-IP instance, you can navigate to EC2->Instances, select the check box next to the instance you want to troubleshoot, and then click Actions->Monitor and Troubleshoot->**Get System Log** or **Get Instance Screenshot** for potential logging to serial console.
+If you are unable to login to the BIG-IP instance, you can navigate to **EC2 > Instances**, select the check box next to the instance you want to troubleshoot, and then click **Actions > Monitor and Troubleshoot > Get System Log** or **Get Instance Screenshot** for potential logging to serial console.

 ```bash
 aws ec2 get-console-output --region ${REGION}  --instance-id ${INSTANCE_ID}